larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 Now, we can explore the disease scores and check how many proteins are associated with more than one disease by using Cytoscape's built-in selection filters (**Filter** tab located underneath the **Style** tab).
 Click the **ᐩ** button, choose **Column filter** from the drop-down menu, and select one of the disease score columns you renamed in Exercise 1.1.
 The filtering criteria will automatically bet set to **is** and then a range for the score.
 Add a filter for the other two diseases in the network by clicking on the **ᐩ** button and selecting the respective disease score column.
 All three filters are connected with an _AND_ logic, which means that a node is selected only if it fulfills all three conditions.

 _How many nodes (proteins) are common to all three diseases?
 And how many are common to some of the pairs of diseases?
-Note that you can see the nodes common to a pair by either deleting one of the three filters OR by setting the filtering criteria to **is not**._
+Note that you can see the nodes common to a pair by either deleting one of the three filters or by setting the third filter to **is not**._

 ### 1.4 Visualize disease associations